luispimenta/sendfy-osticket/README.md

 ![osticket](https://demo.osticket.com.br/scp/images/ost-logo.png)

-whatsfy-osTicket
+whatsfy-osTicket for osTicket 1.15 or less, for osTicet 1.17 [use this one](https://github.com/luispimenta/whatsfy-osticket-1-17)
 ==============
 An plugin for [osTicket](https://osticket.com) to send Whatsapp message with [Whatsfy](https://whatsfy.app/)

 Info
 ------
-This plugin uses CURL and was designed/tested with osTicket-1.10.1
+This plugin uses CURL and was designed/tested with osTicket-1.15

 ## Requirements
 - php_curl